Financing Study Abroad

 Goucher was the first college in the nation to require all undergraduate students to study abroad at least once before graduation.
 We recognize that knowledge and skills are best achieved by expanding a student's sense of community.
 And today, we live in a global community.

 The options are limitless -- you can study marketing in China, rural education in South Africa, or language in Russia.
 You can go for three weeks or a year.
-Check out the world section on our virtual tour and discover the possibilities.
+Discover the possibilities.

 Now let's discuss the financing options.
 Here are frequently asked questions and answers designed to help families better understand the study abroad process as it relates to student financial aid.